Christopher Morel Player Props: Cubs vs. Mets

 Christopher Morel At The Plate

-- Morel is batting .370 with three doubles, eight home runs and two walks.
+- Morel is hitting .367 with three doubles, nine home runs and three walks.

-- Morel will look to extend his 11-game hitting streak.
-He's batting .400 with four homers over the course of his last outings.
+- Morel is batting .421 with five homers during his last outings and is riding a 12-game hitting streak.

-- He has scored at least one run in all 11 games this year, and more than once in three games (27.3%).
+- He has scored at least one run in all 12 games this season, and multiple times in four games (33.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.